ArchWand/Hotkeys/README.md

 ### pin
 `Ctrl`+`Win`+`A` will toggle the always on top status of the active window.
 This means that clicking away won't hide it.

-### star-run
-`Ctrl`+`Alt`+`Numpad0`, followed by a number, opens folders for school in file explorer.
-This is specific to my hard drive; you can modify it to suit your needs by changing the associated file.

 ### star-switcher <sub>_Depracated_</sub>
 Pressing the star key (`bookmarks`) in a browser on a google page will switch to a different google user.